ArchipelagoMW/Archipelago/docs/api.md

 # Archipelago API

 This document tries to explain some internals required to implement a game for Archipelago's generation and server.
-Once generated a client or mod is required to send and receive items between game and the server.
+Once a seed is generated, a client or mod is required to send and receive items between the game and server.

 Client implementation is out of scope of this document.
 Please refer to an existing game that provides a similar API to yours or read the [network protocol.md](https://github.com/ArchipelagoMW/Archipelago/blob/main/docs/network%20protocol.md)

-Archipelago will be abbreviated as "AP" below.
+Archipelago will be abbreviated as "AP" from now on.

 ## Language